Christian-National Peasants' and Farmers' Party: History

+The party has been characterised as part of a wider attempt by the middle classes to assert their economic interests in the mid to late 1920s by founding their own, fairly narrowly based, parties, including the German Farmers' Party and in urban areas the Reich Party for Civil Rights and Deflation and Reich Party of the German Middle Class.

+In the 1928 election the party received over 580,000 votes and elected nine deputies to the Reichstag.
+The CNBLP’s hopes of establishing a parliamentary alliance with the more democratically oriented German Peasant’s Party, however, collapsed when Anton Fehr, the chairman of the Peasants’ Party, decided to instead form a coalition with the Economic Party.
+This then led to the party being isolated within the Reichstag.

 The party contested the 1928 in coalition with the German-Hanoverian Party to win nine seats individually and 13 for the coalition.
 It increased its share in 1930 to a party high of 19 seats as part of a Deutsches Landvolk group that captured 26 seats and included the Hanoverians, the Conservative People's Party and a smaller group using the name Konservative Volkspartei und Deutsch-Hannoversche Partei.
 Under the name Deutsches Landvolk it was part of the German National People's Party's bloc for the July 1932 election and managed to gain only one seat.
 They were eliminated from the Reichstag at the November 1932 election.